 From a casual dinner to a holiday side dish, this versatile side can be used with almost anything.
 Replace regular mashed potatoes in any of the following ways:

-- As a side to your holiday boneless turkey breast along with stuffing and healthy cranberry sauce.
+- As a side to your holiday turkey along with stuffing and healthy cranberry sauce.

 - Along with one of my healthy salad recipes any time of the year.